-When you hear "game preserve" do images of African lion safaris come to mind where packs of lions laze about, wild herds of elephants, or cheetahs chasing down their prey?
-I bet you'd be surprised to learn that the world's largest game preserve isn't in Africa.
-It's in Northern Ontario -- in the heart of Algoma Country to be exact!
+When you hear "game preserve" it likely brings to mind African safaris with packs of lions lazing about, wild herds of elephants wandering the savannah, and cheetahs chasing down their prey.
+So you may be surprised to learn that the world's largest game preserve isn't in Africa.
+It's in Northern Ontario–in the heart of Algoma Country to be exact!

 The Chapleau Crown Game Preserve encompasses 2 million acres (700,000 hectares) making it the largest crown game preserve in the world.
 The first thing you should know about the game preserve is that hunting and trapping are banned (fishing is allowed) within its borders truly making it a place where wildlife abounds.
 Healthy populations of moose and black bear flourish here and you may encounter are timberwolf, lynx and beaver, bald eagle, osprey and species of owl.
 This is the perfect place for nature lovers and photographers who want to view wildlife in their natural surroundings.
 It's not uncommon for some animals to be oblivious to human disturbances.

 Important Wildlife Viewing Tips: